mathias/mathias.github.com/source/_posts/2025-12-09-my-most-useful-tools-of-2025.md

 title: My most useful tools of 2025
 date: 2025-12-09 18:44 -0600
 ---
 Besides updating the [About page](https://blog.mattgauger.com/about/), I wanted to start writing again about the various tools and solutions I'm using more frequently.
 Lately, the tools are more in the physical realm than in software.
 (But I will note here, that 2025 is finally the year that I switched to `neovim` for myself instead of `vim`.
-I occasionally return to `emacs`, but it's likely I'll just start using org-mode and other functionality directly in my expanding neovim setup.)
+More on this at the end of the list.)

 ## Slice 10512 Pen Cutter